Updated June 27, 2017

 What is a legal business entity?

 The law does not address “sole proprietorships” or any other form of business structure.
-If a donor/taxpayer believes that their business should be treated as a “legal business entity”, each taxpayer must seek a separate letter ruling from the Oklahoma Tax Commission.
+If a donor/taxpayer believes that their business should be treated as a “legal business entity”, each taxpayer must seek a separate private letter ruling from the Oklahoma Tax Commission.
 See OTC Rules Chapter 1: Administrative Operations, 710:1-3-73-f, Opinions and letter rulings.
 It states:

 (f) Requests for letter rulings.
 Requests by individuals or groups of taxpayers for letter rulings will be honored by the Commission, at its discretion, and in consideration of the time and resources available to respond to such requests.
 Requests for letter rulings should be made to the Tax Policy and Research Division, Oklahoma Tax Commission, 2501 N. Lincoln, Oklahoma City, OK 73194.